lowcoder-org/lowcoder/docs/build-apps/design-app-ui/design-an-efficient-and-user-friendly-form.md

 <figure><img src="../../.gitbook/assets/form-design-6.gif" alt=""><figcaption></figcaption></figure>

 Similarly, a notification after users' submission gives users timely feedback.
 You can add a global notication to the Submit button.
-In Openblocks, you can add global notifications in three ways.
+In Lowcoder, you can add global notifications in three ways.
 See [global notification](style-theme-and-usability.md#global-notifications) for details.

 ### Clear input fields on submission